Jeanne Lee Crews: Early life

 In September 1964, Jeanne was hired at NASA as an engineer.
 She was one of the first women engineers hired there.
 Jeanne expressed in an oral interview, "...
 I really had to work hard to get the responsibility.
 Everybody wanted to hold my hand.
 Now, I know that sounds, “Well, isn’t that nice?”
 But it isn't when you're really trying to prove yourself...
 I didn't blame them; I really didn't.
 They just didn't know how to handle me."
 Once hired, she went to Houston, Texas.
-Warren J. North was her division chief.
-James R. Brickel was the section head.
-Jeanne worked alongside Dean F. Grimm on her initial projects.
-Before her career at NASA, Crews was employed at Patrick Air Force Base as a junior mathematician, where her father was the Inspector General of Patrick Air Force Base.

 Career at NASA

 Crews worked on the Apollo landmarks as the zero gravity flights were taking place.
 She later worked on projects such as Skylab.
 Jeanne took flight in the zero gravity plane.
 Other than nurses who were asked to come on the plane, Jeanne was one of the first women on the zero-G plane.

 Jeanne created the hyper velocity laboratory where her work was focused on protecting Spacecraft and satellites from impacts from space debris and meteoroids.
 It was evident by now that when a spacecraft collides with even minuscule pieces of space debris, which are traveling at orbital speeds, the damage and impact could be severe, and even life-threatening.
 The multi shock shield was a project Jeanne invented.
 She first started out by creating a small hydrogen fueled gun in order to test materials.
 She used the gun to see how well the spacecraft could withstand high-velocity impacts.
 After multiple tests, Jeanne soon realized that the aluminum that is used normally to build spacecraft was especially vulnerable to debris collisions.
 The solution she thought of was a shield comprising "multiple layers of ceramic fabric, open-cell foam and other materials."
 This layered shield repeatedly shocked impacting particles in order to protect the spacecraft.
 She created a shield from fabric to make it weigh less, yet have more strength.
 This is known as the flexible multi-shock shield.
 It was patented and belongs to NASA and is still in use today on the International Space Station.
 The shield Is designed to protect from impacts of debris with densities of 2.7 g/cm3, as well as impact velocities of 16 km/s.

 While working at NASA, Crews was able to fly some of the training simulators.
 She could do so as long as no reporters saw her get in or out of the simulators.
 Donald K. Slayton told Jeanne she should not be photographed because they did not want anyone thinking that there was a woman astronaut.